sass/sass/proposal/color-4-new-spaces.md

 [validating]: #validating-a-color-channel

-This process accepts a SassScript value `channel` to validate, a color space `space` to validate against, and the `key` name or index of the channel.
+This process accepts a SassScript value `channel` to validate, a [known color space] `space` to validate against, and the `key` name of the channel.
 It throws an error if the channel is invalid for the color space, or returns a normalized channel value otherwise.

-* Set `space` to the result of [looking up a known color space] with the name `space`.

 * If `channel` is not a number or an unquoted string that's case-insensitively equal to 'none', throw an error.